pilotgab/terraform-secure-aws-platform/org/security-account/soc-alerting/README.md

 1️⃣ GuardDuty High / Critical Findings

-This alert triggers when AWS GuardDuty detects high-risk or critical security findings.
-These findings typically indicate malware activity, credential compromise, suspicious API behaviour, or active exploitation attempts.
+Triggers when AWS GuardDuty reports high-risk or critical findings, such as malware execution, credential compromise, or active exploitation.

 Severity: Critical